Back to Top

 • Social-Emotional Learning Delays

-• Trouble focusing or staying calm during lessons
+• Trouble focusing or staying settled during lessons, especially in busy or noisy environments.

 • Have difficulty transitioning between activities